er1211/deeplopener/README.md

    - `Date`: Date and time of translation
    - `Name`: File name
    - `Language`: The selected target language
-   - `Progress`: Translation progress
+   - `Progress`: Translation progress (is automatically updated at 5-second intervals)
      - `translating`: Now translating.
-Click to update the latest status.
      - `done`: Translation completed.
 Click to download the translated document.
      - `error`: Translation failed.
 The error will be alerted and removed from `Translation status`.